-What Is the Fiduciary Rule?
+What Was the Fiduciary Rule?

-It expands the definition of a fiduciary to include anyone who receives compensation for providing investment advice for tax-advantaged retirement accounts.
+It expanded the definition of a fiduciary to include anyone who receives compensation for providing investment advice for tax-advantaged retirement accounts.
 Advisors who operate under the fiduciary standard must avoid conflicts of interest and are prohibited from making trades for a client for the sole purpose of obtaining a higher commission.
 They must charge reasonable fees and refrain from making misleading statements.
-The rule's provisions do not, however, extend to non-retirement plan accounts.
+The rule's provisions did not, however, extend to non-retirement plan accounts.

-"What the rule will do is help reassure customers that their advisors are acting in their best interest when helping them make decisions about their IRAs, 401(k)s or retirement plan rollovers.
-People want to work with someone that they trust, and they generally expect their financial advisor to be working in their best interest.
+"The rule was meant to reassure customers that their advisors were acting in their best interest when helping them make decisions about their IRAs, 401(k)s or retirement plan rollovers," says Kathleen Stewart, Senior Director and Family Wealth Strategist at BNY Mellon Wealth Management.
+"People want to work with someone that they trust, and they generally expect their financial advisor to be working in their best interest.
 When they discover that's not the case, it can be eye opening."

 Now that the rule has been vacated, investors will need to be vigilant about determining whether their advisor is acting as a fiduciary — that is, working in their best interest.

 At BNY Mellon Wealth Management, we have always operated under the fiduciary standard.
 We are not compensated on the products we sell, but on our expertise and ability to serve our clients well.
 Our priority is to meet the needs of our clients and offer the best investment guidance to help them reach their financial goals.

 For more information on what the fiduciary standard is, how it differs from the less stringent “suitability" standard that many advisors follow and how you can determine whether your advisor is truly putting your interests first, read our article, “Work With a Fiduciary to Ensure You're Getting the Best Advice."